 Bramhill is almost certainly a place name, with the obvious candidate being Bramhall near Stockport, Manchester.
 Some Bramhills may be named after the hamlet in Hampshire or belong to a cluster who hail from Devon.
 Variants include Bramhall, Brammall, Brimhall and Bremil.

-• Will’s great grandad William James was a survivor of the Liverpool lifeboat disaster of 1892.
+• Great grandad William James was a survivor of the Liverpool lifeboat disaster of 1892.
+His father John was also a lifeboatman for the Mersey Docks and Harbour Board.